Kimiblock/Spigot-Updater/README.md

 ### Step 2

-Check the location where you store you server.
+Check the location where you store your server.

 ### Step 3